monamaret/websearch-mcp/README.md

 ### Common Issues

 1. **Connection Refused**: Ensure the server is running and the port is correct
-2. **No Search Results**: Check your internet connection and verify DuckDuckGo is accessible
+2. **No Search Results**: Check your internet connection and verify the search provider is accessible
 3. **WebSocket Errors**: Ensure your client supports WebSocket connections
 4. **Wrong Architecture**: Download the correct binary for your platform (see [Platform Support](docs/PLATFORM_SUPPORT.md))